Trump urges Mexico to send migrants home; 42 arrested

 “What I saw on the border yesterday was not people walking up to Border Patrol agents and asking to claim asylum,” Scott said.

-U.S. Customs and Border Protection officers “were struck by projectiles thrown by caravan members” and “perpetrators will be prosecuted,” U.S. Homeland Security Secretary Kirstjen Nielson said on Twitter Sunday night.
+U.S. Customs and Border Protection officers “were struck by projectiles thrown by caravan members” and “perpetrators will be prosecuted,” U.S. Homeland Security Secretary Kirstjen Nielsen said on Twitter Sunday night.

 The migrants, mostly Hondurans, have traveled to the border in large groups, or caravans and now number more than 8,000.
 Many of the thousands who have gathered in Tijuana have said they will wait there until they can seek asylum.
 If they enter the United States, legally or illegally, they have a right to seek asylum.